 GM Investing $14 Million in Cruise Automation for SF Facilities, 1,100 New Jobs

-General Motors announced on Thursday that it will be investing $14 million toward the development of a new Cruise Automation R&D facility in San Francisco.
+General Motors announced that it will be investing $14 million toward the development of a new Cruise Automation R&D facility in San Francisco.
 In addition to aiding Cruise Automation in the research and development of self-driving technology, GM’s investment will facilitate the creation of more than 1,100 new jobs.

 Cruise Automation and GM engineers are currently testing a fleet of more than 50 self-driving Chevrolet Bolt EVs in Scottsdale, Arizona and Detroit in addition to San Francisco.
 General Motors originally acquired the company for $1 billion in March of last year as part of its push toward implementing autonomous vehicle technology in future products.